New Full-Time Freshman Checklist

 - It is strongly recommended that you submit the required I-20 documents prior to June 15 to allow sufficient time to receive your F-1 visa.

-- The tuition and fees for the 2013–2014 academic year are available on our Tuition and Fees page.
+- The tuition and fees for the 2014–2015 academic year are available from Drexel Central's Tuition and Fees page.

 Placement examinations are used to assess your academic preparation for critical courses.
 They enable your academic advisor to build a fall schedule for you and place you into the courses for which you are ready and have the best chance of completing successfully.
 Depending on your major, you may be required to take an examination electronically in one or more of the following areas: mathematics, English, chemistry, physics, and/or modern languages.
 More information will be sent by email at the end of May.
 Learn more about Drexel's Placement tests.